 WHITEFISH

-Whitefish Lake is in the quintessential ski town of Whitefish and boasts sandy beaches, beautiful state parks, and, at 7 miles long and 2 miles wide, there’s plenty of space for boating.
-Check out the Marina at Whitefish Lake for a variety of rentals, from ski boats to pontoon boats, and more.
-If you want to get on the lake, but don’t feel like captaining a boat, you can take a cruise on their 31-foot classic wood boat, The Lady of Lake.
-If you feel like exploring the town after a day on the water, Whitefish Lake State Park connects to the city’s hiking and biking trail, making it easy to wander into town.
+Whitefish Lake boasts sandy beaches and beautiful state parks, and, at 7 miles long and 2 miles wide, there’s plenty of space for boating.
+Check out the Marina at Whitefish Lake for a variety of rentals, from ski boats to pontoon boats and more.
+If you want to get on the lake but don’t feel like captaining a boat, you can take a cruise on their 31-foot classic wood boat, The Lady of Lake.
+If you feel like exploring the town after a day on the water, Whitefish Lake State Park, on the shores of the lake, connects to the city’s hiking and biking trail, making it easy to wander into town.

 KNOW BEFORE YOU GO

-Be aware of the rules and regulations in Glacier Country before you arrive.
-All motorboats must have a valid license and all users should wear a personal floatation device (PFD).
+All motorboats must have a valid license, and all users should wear a personal floatation device (PFD).
 Anyone traveling with their own motorized or nonmotorized watercraft must stop at all open watercraft inspection stations they encounter.
 These mandatory inspections help keep Montana’s waters free of aquatic invasive species.
 Nonresidents must also purchase a Vessel AIS Prevention Pass.
 After an amazing day of fun on the water, follow the three easy steps of Clean.
 Drain.
 Dry. to help keep Montana’s rivers, lakes and streams as pristine as you found them.
+Motorboats are allowed on most lakes and some larger rivers, while smaller lakes and rivers may have restrictions, including no-wake zones, times of day, and no-wake periods.

 Comments